Office 365 Advanced Threat Protection

 ATP Safe Attachments: Provides zero-day protection to safeguard your messaging system, by checking email attachments for malicious content.
 It routes all messages and attachments that do not have a virus/malware signature to a special environment, and then uses machine learning and analysis techniques to detect malicious intent.
 If no suspicious activity is found, the message is forwarded to the mailbox.
 To learn more, see Set up Office 365 ATP Safe Attachments policies.

-ATP Safe Links: Provides time-of-click verification of URLs in emails messages and Office files.
+ATP Safe Links: Provides time-of-click verification of URLs, for example, in emails messages and Office files.
 Protection is ongoing and applies across your messaging and Office environment.
 Links are scanned for each click: safe links remain accessible and malicious links are dynamically blocked.
 To learn more, see Set up Office 365 ATP Safe Links policies.

 ATP for SharePoint, OneDrive, and Microsoft Teams: Protects your organization when users collaborate and share files, by identifying and blocking malicious files in team sites and document libraries.
 To learn more, see Turn on Office 365 ATP for SharePoint, OneDrive, and Microsoft Teams.